 Ever since the Centers for Disease Control and Prevention (CDC) recommended self-isolation, dating while social distancing has looked like fewer in-person meet-ups and a lot more data usage.
-(Thanks for all the text reminders, Verizon!)
-And while that includes cheeky snaps sent between people who are already seeing each other and hours logged over FaceTime by couples in long-term relationships, you shouldn't count out a possible dating app surge just yet.
+And while that includes cheeky snaps sent between people who are already seeing each other, as well as hours logged over FaceTime by couples in long-term relationships, you shouldn't count out a dating app surge just yet.

 If I match with someone close by, I could even quarantine with them.